Bangkok’s Green Oasis: Parks Offer Relief from City Life

 GPS: 13.804033, 100.552188

-The Queen Sirikit Park features a new wooden pedestrian bridge, offering an alternative for park visitors to easily cross over to neighbouring Rod Fai Park.
+The Queen Sirikit Park features a wooden pedestrian bridge, offering an alternative for park visitors to easily cross over to neighboring Rod Fai Park.
 Made of timber, the Bird Wave bridge is inspired by the nearby bird sanctuary and is a popular bird watching spot.
-Unlike its neighbour Wachira Benchathat Park, which was made for bike riding, you shouldn’t ride within Queen Sirikit Park.
+Unlike its neighbor Wachira Benchathat Park, which was made for bike riding, you shouldn’t ride within Queen Sirikit Park.
 Park your bike and walk when in Queen Sirikit park.

 Wachira Benchathat Park (Rot Fai Park)